Quantum Speedup for Graph Sparsification, Cut Approximation and Laplacian Solving: Introduction and Summary

 The gist of our quantum speedup comes from a faster quantum algorithm for constructing spanners.
 This algorithm follows essentially by pairing a classical spanner algorithm by Thorup and Zwick~\cite{thorup2005approximate} with the shortest-paths quantum algorithm by D\"urr, Heiligman, H{\o}yer and Mhalla~\cite{durr2006quantum}.
 More specifically we prove the theorem below, where we call a graph $H$ a spanner of $G$ if it is a subgraph with $O(n \log n)$ edges, and the distance between any pair of nodes in $H$ is at most $\log n$ times their original distance in $G$.
 Our algorithm speeds up the classical $\tO(m)$-time algorithm by Thorup and Zwick, whose runtime is optimal.

 \begin{theorem} Fix $n$, $m$.
-There exists a quantum algorithm that, given adjacency-list access to a weighted and undirected $n$-vertex graph $G$ with $m$ edges, outputs with high probability a spanner of $G$ in time $\tO(\sqrt{mn})$. \end{theorem}
+There exists a quantum algorithm that, given adjacency-list access to a weighted and undirected $n$-node graph $G$ with $m$ edges, outputs with high probability a spanner of $G$ in time $\tO(\sqrt{mn})$. \end{theorem}

 We can now try to plug this faster spanner construction in the Koutis-Xu sparsification algorithm.
 The problem, however, is that we cannot output the ``intermediate'' sparsifiers, since after a constant number of iterations these still have $\Omega(m)$ edges, whereas we aim for a runtime that scales with $\sqrt{mn}$.
 We overcome this issue using two observations, which will allow us to describe the intermediate graphs only implicitly.